SamGrandpa/Games/README.md

 # Games
-I upload games that I've attempted to make at this place.
+I upload games that I've attempted to make here.